Skip to content

 OPENBAS_ADMIN_PASSWORD=ChangeMe

-OPENBAS_ADMIN_TOKEN=ChangeMe # Should be a valid UUI
+OPENBAS_ADMIN_TOKEN=ChangeMe # must be a valid UUID

 COLLECTOR_MITRE_ATTACK_ID=3050d2a3-291d-44eb-8038-b4e7dd107436 # No need for change